 In all of these examples, brands put their environmental/ social commitment at the center of their marketing strategy.
 They transformed their own ‘Brand Structure’ into a ‘Purpose‘ to build a deeper connection with consumers.

 Surely, storytelling and purposing have a lot to share, but, there is a potential downside for brands linking themselves to important social issues using storytelling to persuade their consumers.

 Look at what happened to Chipotle, they always claimed to be “the healthy alternative to fast food”.
-Chipotle’s problem started back in July in Washington state, 5 people got sick with e coli after eating chipotle, but it only made news to the local paper.
+Chipotle’s problem started back in July in Washington state, 5 people got sick with e. coli after eating Chipotle, but it only made news on the local paper.
 Chipotle became a national story when bad tomatoes in Minnesota stores infected 81 people with salmonella in august.
-In response chipotle switched suppliers, About the same time in California, Chipotle told the local health department that 17 employees were sick with norovirus, a specially nasty intestinal bug.
-230 people caught the virus,. at this point, this problem, though serious, appeared to be isolated and Chipotle’s executives thought they had it under control.
-That changed when a separate E Coli outbreak startled state lines in late october.
-The company closed all 43 restaurants on 2 states.
-In total about 500 people got sick from eating chipotle in the second half of 2015.
+About the same time in California, Chipotle told the local health department that 17 employees were sick with norovirus, a nasty intestinal bug: 230 people caught the virus.
+At this point, this problem, though serious, appeared to be isolated and Chipotle’s executives thought they had it under control.
+That changed when a separate E Coli outbreak startled state lines in late October.
+The company closed all 43 restaurants on 2 States.
+In total about 500 people got sick from eating Chipotle in the second half of 2015.

 “With an increasing number of businesses making it a focus of their marketing, consumers are understandably getting a little skeptical – particularly when there is not a clear line between the brand and its purpose.”